wteo026/CZ1115-Introduction-to-Data-Science-and-Artificial-Intelligence-Mini-Project/README.md

 ### Problem Definition
 1. Identify the most important variable that determines loan status
-2. Create a model that will help to assess whether a loan will be approve.
+2. Create a model that will help to assess whether a loan will be approve
+3. Create a model that will suggest a loan amount to maximize the likelihood of getting approval

 ### Contribution
+1. @wteo026 - EDA, Decision Tree and RandomForest Regression for loan status prediction

 ### Model Used
 1. Decision Tree